sdd - disk dump and restore to and from tape or file; copy and/or

 the GNU rmt server, sdd may use the symbolic mode for the

 open flags.
-Only the symbolic open modes allow to send all possible open
+Only the symbolic open modes allow sending all possible open

 modes in a portable way to remote tape servers.